Contactless Fare Payment

 No. At this time, each rider must pay with their own contactless-enabled bank card or payment-enabled device.

-Do I always have to use the same payment method during a trip?
+Do I always have to use the same payment method within the 2-hour transfer window?

 Yes.
-You cannot switch payment methods during a single trip.
-If you switch between payment methods during an individual trip, it will be treated as a new trip, and you will be charged double.
+You cannot switch payment methods during the 2-hour transfer window.
+The fare calculation software will only charge your card $2 throughout this window, no matter how many times it is tapped.
+If you switch between payment methods during the 2-hour window, it will be treated as a new trip, and you will be charged again.

 Will GoPasses and GoCards be phased out?